sourcegraph/sourcegraph-public-snapshot/doc/user/automation.md

 This action runs over every repository that has `go-` in its name and doesn't have an `INSTALL.md` file.

-The first step creates an `INSTALL.md` file by running `sh` in each repository on the machine on which `src` is executed.
+The first step, a `"command"` step, creates an `INSTALL.md` file in the root directory of each repository by running `sh` in a temporary copy of each repository. **This is executed on the machine on which `src` is being run.** Note that the first element in `"args"` is the command itself.

+The second step, again a `"command"` step, runs the `sed` command to replace text in the `README.md` file in the root of each repository (the `-i ''` argument is only necessary for BSD versions of `sed` that usually come with macOS).
+Please note that the executed command is simply `sed` which means its arguments are _not_ expanded, as they would be in a shell.
+To achieve that, execute the `sed` as part of a shell invocation (using `sh -c` and passing in a single argument, for example, like in the first step).

-The second step builds a Docker image from the specified `"dockerfile"` and starts a container with this image in which the repository is mounted under `/work`.
+The third step builds a Docker image from the specified `"dockerfile"` and starts a container with this image in which the repository is mounted under `/work`.

-The third step pulls the `golang:1.13-alpine` image from Docker hub, starts a container from it and runs `go fix /work/...` in it.
+The fourth step pulls the `golang:1.13-alpine` image from Docker hub, starts a container from it and runs `go fix /work/...` in it.

+As you can see from these examples, the "output" of an action is the modified, local copy of a repository.

 Save that definition in a file called `action.json` (or any other name of your choosing).